virgo-agent-toolkit/super-agent/README.md

 and present you with a colorful desktop and two buttons to get started.

-You could use this on remote machines if you used ssh port forwarding and you were the only user on the remote box, but others options may be better for that.
+You could use this on remote machines if you used ssh port forwarding and you were the only user on the remote box, but other options may be better for that.

 #### Remote Standalone with Authentication and Encryption